-People receive individualised care and support to live in their own homes and maintain links with their local communities.
-An experienced team of staff know people well and spoke passionately about their role and the people they support.
-Support workers told us, "It's great fun working here, the people we support are wonderful, they make the job" and "the people we support are great and it's so enjoyable working with them".
-The service is supported by a senior manager who ensures people access health appointments and their medication is regularly reviewed.
+People receive person-centred care to live independently and are supported to remain connected to their local communities.
+Support workers know people well and have very positive relationships with the individuals they support.
+Workers told us, "The people I support are the reason why I love what I do" and "we try and encourage people to be active and busy".
+The service is supported by a senior manager to ensure people access health appointments and their medication is regularly reviewed.

-Support workers are guided by accurate and up to date electronic personal plans that focus on people's outcomes.
+Support workers are guided by highly personalised, accurate and up to date electronic personal plans that focus on people's outcomes.
 Staff get to know people well, understand their needs and encourage them to be as independent as possible.
-A worker told us "We like to give people a chance to do new things and we do it at their pace".
-People enjoy doing different activities in their own homes and going ten-pin bowling, watching films in cinemas, going shopping, attending volunteer placements and are members of sports clubs.
+A worker told us "We get involved in the care plans and the PCP reviews by giving our thoughts".
+People enjoy doing different activities such as bowling, going to sports clubs, cycling, watching shows and visiting friends and family.

-People are fully involved in developing and reviewing their own personal plans that focus on what they want to achieve.
+People are fully involved in developing and reviewing their own personal plans, which focus on what they want to achieve.
 Managers also involve individual's representatives, support workers and external professionals to ensure information is worthwhile.
 Daily notes record the care and support undertaken with information from the perspective of the individual.

-There are sufficient numbers of motivated and skilled workers available to meet people's needs.
-Many of the support workers have known people for years and understand their circumstances and have built up positive relationships with them.
+The provider has been focusing on recruiting new staff and there are sufficient numbers of skilled workers available to meet people's needs.
+Many support workers have known people for several years and understand their specific needs and have built up positive relationships with them.

 The provider has an up-to-date Statement of Purpose and Service User Guide that are available for people and their representatives.
-Key documentation, such as how to make a complaint and the provider's three-year plan have been adapted into an accessible format.
+Key documentation, such as how to make a complaint, and the provider's three-year plan, have been adapted into an accessible format.
 There are policies in place to guide staff and procedures to promote safe practice.